tjindrak/english-for-designers/02_first_impressions/My_Projects.md

+## **About Me**

+I’m a graphic designer with a strong focus on UX/UI, but my creative journey doesn’t stop there.
+I’m passionate about creating unique brand identities, crafting striking print materials, and diving deep into the art of book layout.
+I believe design should be more than just visually appealing—it should speak to people, connect with them, and serve a purpose.

+In my work, I always aim to inject a sense of individuality while staying true to my clients’ needs and visions.
+I’m drawn to simplicity, but not the kind that’s plain or boring.
+Every design element I choose has a purpose and a reason behind it, ensuring that it’s not just minimal, but meaningful.
+For me, design is about telling a story, solving problems, and creating experiences that leave a lasting impression.

 ### **Landing Page – Heaven**

 **Heaven** was my first design project, created for a clothing brand founded by a close friend.
 I developed its brand identity, designed a clean landing page, and produced a promotional video.
 This project sparked my passion for UI/UX design, showing me the joy of crafting both functional and visually engaging user experiences.
 It’s the foundation of my journey as a designer.